 Q’enqo is also known as Q’inqo.
 The site is pretty important in the Inca religion.
 On the solstice, a large rock lets light fall onto a smaller one, creating a puma face with the shadow.
 This only happens twice a year.
 Behind this rock that holds the light, there’s a large rock holding a room with a table in stone.
 It’s believed that sacrifices and mummifications happened here.

 The site of Pukapukara combines the guest houses for Tambomachay and some warehouses.
 The site is located on an important Inca trail.
 It is believed that the site served as some kind of a customs area, where a part of the transported goods was paid with and stored for safe passage.

 The site of Tambomachay had everything to do with water.
 It is located very close to the site of Pukapukara.
-Tambomachay was the site were the priests gathered.
-Other people stayed in the Pukapukara site.
-This iste has a fountain that works till this day.
-The openings in the wall represent the four inca provinces, and the ones on the side are the man and woman.
+Tambomachay was the site where the priests gathered.
+Other people stayed at the Pukapukara site.
+This site has a fountain that works to this day.
+The openings in the wall represent the four Inca provinces, and the ones on the side are the man and woman.

 Koen Blanquart is a strategy consultant, journalist, and author.